 The 8 Best Dog Wheelchairs

 This wiki has been updated 35 times since it was first published in January of 2016.
 Got a furry best friend who's struggling to get around due to old age or a disability?
 Give your pet his or her independence back with one of these dog wheelchairs.
 They provide convenient, comfortable support for small and large breeds, while allowing them to get around on both indoor and outdoor surfaces.
 Conveniently, most won't interfere with canines relieving themselves.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes